openziti-test-kitchen/ansible-paramikoz-demo/README.md

  The ziti components in those containers are establishing duplexed connections outbound to the ziti network.

+If you provide your own server using one of our SDKs, you can also do some more fun things:

 ```bash
 # Let's prove one of these is not like the other ;)
 # ansibletarget1.ziti should fail